 My favorite Lao food was lapp chicken and the best place to get the real thing is out in the countryside.
 Many of the restaurants in rural Lao villages have small gardens right out back and you can see the chef picking the fresh herbs and spices firsthand.

-Vientiane Laos is a great place to spend a few days.
-We used Vientiane city as our initial entry point into Laos and we would spend 2 months in the country traveling from north to south.
+The capital city of Laos is a great place to spend a few days.
+It was our initial entry point into Laos and we would spend 2 months in the country traveling from north to south.

 Last but not least be sure, be sure to take advantage of the best day trips from Vientiane.
 There are so many really cool Vientiane things to do and I did my best to provide some comprehensive information.
-Enjoy the best of Vientiane Laos!
+Enjoy the best of Vientiane and don’t forget to explore the rest of the country!